 The scope of your road transport business can vary depending on your capital level.
 You can choose to focus on intra-state movement within a city or expand to inter-state transportation.
 Providing safe and reliable transportation services and building a strong network of drivers and vehicles will contribute to the success of your business.

-Blogging is a creative and profitable small-scale business that allows you to share your passions, knowledge, and expertise with the world.
+Blogging is a creative and profitable business that allows you to share your passions, knowledge, and expertise with the world.
 It is a platform where you can engage with a global audience and generate income through various monetization strategies.
 I mean look at where blogging took Linda Ikeji, Bella Naija, and Sisi Yemmie.

 25. Ice Cream Production Business